azizulhasan/text-to-audio/README.txt

 **Listening is a better way to read:**
 Boost your understanding and focus with listening by Text To Speech TTS.
 Remember more of what you read.
 Maximize your time, Breeze through your content 2-3x faster than it takes to read it.
 Do more at once, Take your reading wherever you go – to the gym, the park, or the couch, or the journy.

+**Pro Features:**

+* Save time by listening while you’re doing other tasks.
+* Engage with your customers more interactively.
+* Improved UI of the button.
+* Integrate with Google Cloud Text To Speech.
+* Get more than 600 voices when you’re using Google Cloud Text To Speech.
+* Remove special characters from content during reading.
+* Remove URL from content during reading.
+* Responsive speaking button.

 **Features:**